GuillyK/FACT-ai/README.md

 pip install jupyter
 jupyter notebook
 ```
+Download the card fraud dataset from https://www.kaggle.com/mlg-ulb/creditcardfraud and put it in the data folder

 ## Training and Evaluation
-Use the plots.ipynb to create the plots with the saved models
+Use the Reproduction plots.ipynb to create the plots with the saved models
 Run a notebook from start to finish to train the model and get the evaluation

 ## Original Authors